Mallos/Mallos.Input/docs/guide/features/layout.md

 ## Features
 - Easy input layouts for input system
 - Helper methods for creating a settings page
+- Handle Mouse Buttons, Keyboard keys and GamePad buttons all in the same place

 ## Getting Started